samestrin/llm-interface/docs/usage.md

 ### Using the Cache

-Once the cache is configured, you can use the cache by passing a cacheTimeoutSeconds value through the options.
+Once the cache is configured, you can use the cache by passing a cacheTimeoutSeconds value through options.

 ```javascript
 try {